Home SERVICES

 Why Human Risk Is Your Largest Attack Surface

-At Cyber Security Pentesting Inc., every social engineering assessment is scoped and executed by Arturs Stay — principal consultant, CREST-certified, OSCP/OSEP credentialed, and 15 years in offensive security.
+At Cyber Security Pentesting Inc., every social engineering assessment is scoped and executed by Arturs Stay, principal consultant, CREST-certified, OSCP/OSEP credentialed, and 20+ years of enterprise technology and cybersecurity experience.
 We build custom pretexts, register lookalike domains, clone portals, and craft voice scripts tailored to your industry and threat landscape.
 You receive per-department risk scores, department-level click and credential metrics, and a prioritised security awareness roadmap that your HR, IT, and executive leadership teams can act on immediately.

 Attack Campaigns We Run